timoffex/InstancedRendering/README.md

 1) The `cl_interface/include_opencl.h` header does a platform-specific OpenCL include.
 For Apple, this is `<OpenCL/opencl.h>`, and for other systems it might be different.
 By default, if `__APPLE__` isn't defined, I include `<cl.h>`.
 2) Change `makeCLGLContext()` in `MyCLWrapper`.

+## Controls
+Press F to toggle the force.
+The quad in the upper-right corner displays the wind velocities.
+The grass reacts to the wind.

 ## Features
 - 128x128 grass blades are drawn with a `glDrawArraysInstanced()` call.
 - OpenCL code approximates the Navier-Stokes equations for an incompressible fluid.